 After the long winter and the several lockdown and quarantine measures, we are all looking forward to the freedom of the summer!
 However, travelling is notoriously detrimental to the environment.
 So, if you are a conscious consumer, make sure to follow these 10 Eco-friendly travel tips for the summer!

 When travelling, it is important to support local businesses.
 So many wonderful cities and villages are currently plagued by mass tourism, but the revenue does not always end up with the local population.

 For example, instead of relying on fast-food franchises, trying out street food and discovering local restaurants and bars is a great way to get to know a culture.

 If you can, try to look for restaurants with plant-based or vegan meals.
-Cutting on one meat meal a day can already make a huge difference, and there is no reason why you should not do it while traveling.
+Cutting on one meat meal a day can already make a huge difference, and there is no reason you should not do it while travelling.
 Many vegan and vegetarian restaurants offer creative alternatives to local food, so trying out these different options is also a fun exercise!

-#2 Look for ecofriendly tours
+#2 Look for Eco-friendly Tours

 In general, it is better to stay away from animal tourism altogether.
 Many companies operating in that sector will illegally capture and abuse animals for the enjoyment of tourists.